Coolie (1983 Hindi film): Plot

-A wealthy, but evil man named Zafar Khan, has fallen in love with a girl named Salma and wants to marry her, but she and her father did not let him.
-Zafar was arrested for various crimes and was imprisoned for 10 years, but when he is released, he sees that Salma is married to a good man named Aslam Khan.
-Zafar Khan wants to convince Salma to marry him but Salma refuses.
-Zafar murders Salma's father and plots his revenge by flooding the region in which Salma lives, nearly killing Aslam and injuring Salma, causing her to lose her memory.
+In 1953, Zafar Khan, a wealthy yet evil man, fell in love with a girl named Salma and wanted to marry her, but she and her father refused.
+Zafar was arrested for various crimes and imprisoned for 10 years, but when he is released after his term, he saw that Salma was married to a good man named Aslam Khan.
+Enraged, Zafar murders Salma's father and plots his revenge by flooding the region in which Salma lives, nearly killing Aslam and injuring Salma, causing her to lose her memory.
 During this catastrophe, Salma is also separated from her young son Iqbal.
-On a railway platform, Iqbal attempts to go after her on foot while Salma is on a train, but he slips and the train leaves the platform.
+On a railway platform, Iqbal attempts to run after her on foot while Salma is on a train but he slips and the train leaves the platform.
 Zafar abducts Salma and tells the world she is his wife.
 He also adopts an infant from an orphanage in Kanpur, a boy named Sunny, for Salma to raise on the advice of a psychiatrist.
 Meanwhile, Iqbal is reunited with his uncle, who has lost his wife and son in the flood.
 In the process of a heated fight, Iqbal's uncle has lost his right arm, to which Iqbal tells him he will serve as his uncle's right arm from the present onward.
 The uncle will raise Iqbal as his own, as they have no more family.

-Years pass, and Iqbal and his uncle work as coolies.
+20 years later, Iqbal and his uncle work as coolies.
 Iqbal has grown up to be a dashing, confident young man, and is considered the leader of the local coolies.
 During an incident with a man named Mr. Puri, a coolie is beaten up badly, to which Iqbal is infuriated.
 Mr. Puri is beaten up, but Iqbal is wrongfully imprisoned for his actions.
 On the same day, however, he is set free.
 He organizes a labor strike, which brings the station to its knees.
 Sunny, a young, budding reporter, is covering the story.
 While speaking to Sunny, Iqbal sees a picture of Sunny's mother who turns out to be Salma.
 In another attempt to get Salma back, Iqbal rushes to her house to bring her back after all these years, but, to his horror, Salma does not recognize him.
 Zafar is infuriated at Iqbal's trespass.
 His crooks, disguised as police officers, near-fatally beat Iqbal, while he takes Salma to the psychiatrist to administer electric shocks on her so that her memory never returns.
 Sunny threatens to publish all of Zafar's crimes in the newspapers the following day if he does not return Salma to him.